-$^{43}$ There are small literatures on credit availability and technology adoption in agriculture (see e.g. Giné and Klonner (2008) and the review in Jack (2013, Section 5)) and households (see e.g. Berkouwer and Dean (forthcoming)).
+&lt;sup>43There are small literatures on credit availability and technology adoption in agriculture (see e.g., Giné and Klonner 2008 and the review in Jack 2013, section 5) and households (see e.g., Berkouwer and Dean 2022).

-&lt;sup>44In related work in Chinese data, Fisher-Vanden et al. (2015) find that firms respond to higher electricity prices by outsourcing more inputs, but the effects on productivity are muted.
+$^{44}$ In related work in Chinese data, Fisher-Vanden, Mansur, and Wang (2015) find that firms respond to higher electricity prices by outsourcing more inputs, but the effects on productivity are muted.